SkooveLearn PianoDownload on the App Store

 Progression: i – VI – ii – V

-Why it’s so emotional?: Moonlight Sonata is a masterclass in sad minor chord progressions.
+Moonlight Sonata is a masterclass in sad minor chord progressions.
 The beautiful voice leading creates a brooding, hypnotic feel, making it one of the most famous examples of melancholic chord progressions in classical music.
+It’s a quintessential classical sad piano chord progressions and a must know for beginners.

 A hauntingly beautiful sequence, this progression creates a reflective and deeply evocative musical experience.
 This progression achieves a profound emotional impact, especially in Shape of My Heart.